-The bin, in the car park of the Old Oak Inn, on Main Street, has been taken away as part of borough-wide cost-cutting measures which reduced the number of plastics bins from 43 to 15.
+The bin, in the car park of the Old Oak Inn, on Main Street, has been taken away as part of cost-cutting measures.

 Tracey says the bin was regularly filled to capacity and bags containing plastic are still being left where it once stood.

 Regular recyler Mary Ruddock used the Old Oak Inn recycling bin.
 She said: “It’s ridiculous that they’ve taken it away.
 They’re expecting people to put plastic into the Wheelie bin or travel to the supermarket.
 It just seems completely against what people want.
 It’s like a step backwards.”

 Craig Carter, of Hill View Close, in the village, said: “We’re having to throw plastic in the dustbin because the nearest recycling point is Tesco, in Heanor.
 We have recycling containers for glass outside our house.

 “It’s creating more rubbish and it will create more landfill.”